FAForever/fa/changelog/snippets/balance.6120.md

-- The Tempest gets a nerf, as it has become too oppressive.
-The range nerf increases the importance of good micro and allows for more interactions with your opponent.
+- (#6120) The range of the Tempest is nerfed, as it has become too oppressive.
+The nerf aims to increase the importance of good micro and allows for more interactions with your opponent.
+The Oblivion cannons of the Omen are tweaked to make microing against it more rewarding.
+The range of the Summit is lowered to promote closer engagements with other battleships.
+As a compensation, it regains some of its AoE that FAF removed, which also better matches the strength and size of its cannons.
     - Tempest: Experimental Battleship (UAS0401):
         - MaxRadius: 150 --> 146
-- The Omen is a strong unit and difficult to play against, partly because its Oblivion cannons are hard to dodge.
-This change attempts to make microing against it more rewarding, while preserving the theme of the unit.
     - Omen Class: T3 Battleship (UAS0302):
         - MaxRadius: 110 --> 112
         - MuzzleVelocity: 50 --> 45
-- The range of the Summit is lowered to promote closer and more interesting engagements with other battleships.
-As a compensation, it regains some of its AoE that FAF removed, which also better matches the strength and size of its cannons.
     - Summit Class: T3 Battleship (UES0302):
         - MaxRadius: 150 --> 146
         - DamageRadius: 2 --> 2.5